memlayeronbtc/memlayer-btc2024/README.md

 4. Extend ERC-20 runes with points and gamification

 5. Explorer cross-chain hopping/swapping for locked (unconfirmed) balances

+6. Add more real-time TX indicators to better showcase the speed as part of the UX

+7. Improve the performance of the dashboard

 ## How to start
 1. setup `.env` in the root folder based on [`.env-project`](https://github.com/memlayeronbtc/memlayer-btc2024/blob/main/.env-project)